spiritinlife/php-mapreduce/README.md

 ## How It Works

-MapReduce processes data in three parallel phases:
+MapReduce processes data in three parallel phases using separate PHP worker processes:

-1. **Map Phase** - Input is split and processed in parallel.
+1. **Map Phase** - Input is streamed in batches to parallel worker processes.
 Each worker emits key-value pairs to partitioned temporary files.
-2. **Shuffle Phase** - Partitions are sorted and grouped in parallel using memory-efficient external sorting.
+2. **Shuffle Phase** - Partitions are sorted and grouped in parallel using memory-efficient external sorting with separate worker processes.
-3. **Reduce Phase** - Partitions are processed in parallel, aggregating values by key.
+3. **Reduce Phase** - Partitions are processed in parallel by worker processes, aggregating values by key.

 ```
-Input → [Parallel Map] → [Parallel Shuffle & Sort] → [Parallel Reduce] → Results
+Input → [Parallel Map Workers] → [Parallel Shuffle & Sort] → [Parallel Reduce Workers] → Results
 ```

+Each phase uses `spatie/async` to spawn separate PHP processes, enabling true CPU parallelism for compute-intensive operations.

 ## Input Types